marktodman/race-pace/README.md

 Race Pace is an online application for calculating finish times in popular running race distances: Marathon, Half Marathon, 10km and 5km.
 Race Pace allows the user to calculate either the pace required to reach a target race finish time, or their race finish time if they run at a user-specified average pace.

 Race Pace will also provide split information to help guide the runner through their race.
-The split information is times that the runner should be passing certain distance markers in their race.
+The split information is the times that the runner should be passing certain distance markers in their race.

-Race Pace will work in either kilometers or miles based on the user's preference.
+Race Pace will work in either kilometres or miles based on the user's preference.

 ### Target Audience: